AaronEC/CBR-House-Price-Recommender/README.md

 If the relative value is < 1 it is worth less than the customers’ house.

-If the relative value is > 1 it is worth less than the customers’ house.
+If the relative value is > 1 it is worth more than the customers’ house.

 The system then finds the house with the closest relative value to the customers house and sets the customers house value based on the relative value of that closest match.